cipriantarta/typegql/README.rst

 Client
 ======

-TypeGQL supports DSL client for working with a GraphQL API
+TypeGQL supports DSL client for working with a GraphQL API.
+The client automatically converts snake to camelcase. set `camelcase=False` if this is not desired

 .. code-block:: python